Node.js

 }

 fetchMode overrides the auto-detected Sec-Fetch-Mode / Sec-Fetch-Dest / Sec-Fetch-Site triplet.
-Useful when the auto-sniff gets it wrong (POSTs to CORS endpoints without a JSON Accept header are the usual offender).
+The override matters when the auto-sniff gets it wrong; POSTs to CORS endpoints without a JSON Accept header are the usual offender.

 Streaming